COOL ROOMS, COLD ROOMS, WALK-IN FREEZERS AUCKLAND

 If the door is to be left open, there are many products that can mitigate the loss of refrigerated air to the local environment.
 Strip curtains are opaque plastic strips that hang from a bracket on the inside of the door frame.

-With a plan in place for the cold room construction the next consideration is the refrigeration plant.
-Again, we design medium temperature cool rooms differently from low temperature freezer rooms
+With a plan in place for the cold room construction, the next consideration is the commercial fridge refrigeration plant.
+Again, we design medium temperature cool room differently from low-temperature freezer rooms

-Refrigeration plant is designed and selected based on the product to be stored and the heat load it provides.
-Products such as vegetables meat and fish require consideration of both temperature and humidity.
+The refrigeration plant is designed and selected based on the product to be stored and the heat load it provides.
+Products such as vegetables meat and fish require consideration of both temperature and humidity control.

-Cooling load can be affected by the location of the room.
-For example a cool room outside in full sunlight will receive more heat energy on a hot day than one under cover or located in a ventilated space.
+The cooling load can be affected by the location of the room.
+For example, a cool room outside in full sunlight will receive more heat energy on a hot day than one undercover or located in a ventilated space.

 With the information above we can begin calculating the maximum cooling load.
 Then we calculate how many hours per day we want the refrigeration equipment to operate and select the equipment that will remove the calculated cooling load.

 Location of the refrigeration equipment both within and outside of the room is important.
-With a low temperature cool room or freezer room you do not want the evaporator (cooling coil) too close to the door.
+With a low-temperature freezer room you do not want the evaporator (cooling coil) too close to the door.

-Thermo Tech have designed and installed many cool rooms and walk in freezer rooms and have come to the conclusion that no two installations are the same.
+Thermo Tech have designed and installed many cold, cool room and walk in freezer rooms and have come to the conclusion that no two installations are the same.

-Thermo Tech can custom design, install and maintain a wide range of cool room and walk in freezer room solutions.
+Thermo Tech can custom design, install and maintain a wide range of cold room, cool room and walk in freezer room solutions in Auckland.

-For more information on or other products or applications please contact us
+For more information on our other products or applications please contact us